Joseph-Mitchell/Bank-Challenge/docs/domain-models-test-plan.md

 - [x] Should return true when positive number less than credit passed
 - [x] Should return true when  number equal to credit passed
 - [x] Should return true when decimal passed
+- [x] Should return false when positive number more than credit passed
 - [x] Should return false when negative number passed
 - [x] Should return false when more than 2 decimal places passed
 - [x] Should return false when 0 passed